The simplest way to start a business in the UK is to become self employed. This is also commonly referred to as becoming a sole trader.

 - 5 things you must do when you go self employed

-Duport also offers a Sole Trader Package which will help you get up and running as a sole trader in a matter of hours (including the forms you need to register with HMRC).
+Duport offers a Sole Trader Package which will help you get up and running as a sole trader in a matter of hours (including the forms you need to register with HMRC).